 What Is the Milky Way?

 The Milky Way is a barred spiral galaxy formation that is typical of many other galaxies in the Universe.
 It is neither the largest nor the oldest galaxy out there.
-But it is of particular significance to us human beings because it just happens to be home to both the planet and the solar system that we call home.
+But it is of particular significance to us human beings because it just happens to include both the planet and the solar system that we call home.

 In fact, the Milky Way is readily visible to the naked eye when looking up at the clear night sky from any of the darkest corners of the earth.
 It presents as a strip of condensed glowing arc cloaked in a film of white light that is actually made up of dust and gas particles.
 Meanwhile, the distinct band of concentrated light is the result of seeing a side-view of billions of other stars clumped together in the galaxy.
 The portion of the Milky Way that we can actually see is our galaxy, which is approximately six trillion miles long.